en

 main()

 Different proxy solutions, including Datacenter IPv4, rotating mobile, ISP, and residential proxies, are available for uninterrupted data extraction.
-Proper rotation logic and user agents are used to simulate real user behaviour, while special proxies support large-scale scraping with internal rotation and extensive IP pools.
+Proper rotation logic and user agents are used to simulate real user behavior, while special proxies support large-scale scraping with internal rotation and extensive IP pools.
 Understanding the pros and cons of each proxy option is crucial for uninterrupted data extraction.

-Type | Pros | Cons |
+| Type | Pros | Cons |

-Can be easily detected and blacklisted.
+| Datacenter Proxies | High speed and performance.
+Cost-effective.
+Ideal for large-volume requests. | Can be easily detected and blacklisted.
 Not reliable against anti-scraping or anti-bot systems. |

-High legitimacy due to real residential IPs.
+| Residential Proxies | High legitimacy due to real residential IPs.
 Wide global IP availability for location-specific data scraping.
-IP rotation capabilities. |
+IP rotation capabilities. | More expensive than datacenter proxies. |

-More expensive than other proxy types.
+| Mobile Proxies | Highly legitimate IPs.
+Effective for avoiding blocks and verification prompts. | More expensive than other proxy types.
 Slower than datacenter proxies due to mobile network reliance. |

-Limited IP availability.
+| ISP Proxies | Highly reliable IPs.
+Faster than residential IPs. | Limited IP availability.
 IP rotation not available. |

 Scraping product data from Amazon involves meticulous preparation to navigate the platform's anti-scraping mechanisms effectively.
 Utilizing proxy servers along with Python enables efficient data processing and targeted extraction of necessary information.
 When selecting proxies for web scraping, it's crucial to consider factors such as performance, cost, server reliability, and the specific requirements of your project.
 Employing dynamic proxies and implementing strategies to counteract security measures can minimize the risk of being blocked and enhance the overall efficiency of the scraping process.